An official website of the European Union. See all European Institutions

 In order to promote aid effectiveness, the EU and its Member States have since 2013 been engaged in the joint programming of development cooperation.

-Ongoing fighting is causing further population displacement in Kachin, Shan and Rakhine States.
-Since the attacks of the Arakan Rohingya Salvatin Army (ARSA) on 25 August 2017 and subsequent security operations by the Myanmar security forces more than 400,000 Rohingya refugees have crossed into the Cox's Bazar area in Bangladesh, in addition to the 87,000 who had fled after the October 2016 violence.
+Continued fighting is causing further population displacement in Kachin, Shan and Rakhine States.
+Since the attacks of the Arakan Rohingya Salvation Army (ARSA) on 25 August 2017 and subsequent security operations by the Myanmar security forces some 650,000 Rohingya refugees have crossed into the Cox's Bazar area in Bangladesh, in addition to the 87,000 who had fled after the October 2016 violence.
 Prior to that, some 400,000 Rohingya refugees had already been living in Bangladesh, of whom only 33,000 registered and some 150,000 of those who are not registered living in makeshift, unofficial camps.
-Altogether, close to 900,000 Rohingya are estimated to have taken refuge in Bangladesh to date.
-Due to a lack of access, it is not known how many Rohingya remain displaced in North Rakhine.
+Altogether, over 1 million Rohingya are estimated to have taken refuge in Bangladesh to date.
+Due to a lack of access, it is not known how many Rohingya remain in northern Rakhine State, but estimates range between 150,000 and 180,000.

 Myanmar’s efforts in combating forced labour, acknowledged by the International Labour Organisation, have opened the way for the EU to reinstate preferential market access under the Everything But Arms (EBA) scheme in 2013.
 As a result bilateral trade reached €1.55 billion in 2016 up from €404 million in 2012.
 Myanmar exports to the EU reached €830 million.
 Major exports from Myanmar to the EU were garments (more than 69% of total exports), rice (8%), and footwear (6%).
 According to Myanmar's official statistics (as of January 2017), the EU was the 4th largest foreign investor in 2016.
 According to Myanmar’s official figures (end January 2017), cumulated existing investments originating from the EU amounted to USD 4.8 billion (or 8.2%), behind China (USD 18.4 billion or 31% of total), Singapore (USD 15.7 billion or 27%) and Hong Kong (USD 7.4 billion or 13% of total).

-Negotiations for an Investment Protection Agreement are ongoing to enable European businesses to realise the full potential offered by the country’s economy, while complying with the highest standards of corporate social responsibility and responsible investment.
+Both parties have engaged in negotiations for an EU-Myanmar Investment Protection Agreement to enable European businesses to realise the full potential offered by the country’s economy, while complying with the highest standards of corporate social responsibility and responsible investment.

 The EU demonstrated its commitment to work with the government, the International Labour Organization and other partners (Denmark, the United States and Japan) on labour rights when joining the Initiative to Promote Fundamental Labour Rights and Practices in Myanmar in May 2015.
 The objective of the initiative is to strengthen labour rights across Myanmar as a precursor to responsible international trade and for the promotion of human rights.
+The third stakeholder forum under the initative will take place on 17-19 January 2018.
 The EU is also actively promoting responsible business conduct and is funding a €9 million ILO/OECD project in this area in a number of Asian countries, including Myanmar.

 In order to help European businesses to better tap Myanmar's vast economic and investment potential, Myanmar has been selected as a European Economic Diplomacy case study country.
 The Eurochamber plays an important role in representing EU business interests in the country.